loki4j/loki-logback-appender/docs/docus/docs/performance.md

-loki4j.send.errors|Number of batches not sent to Loki due to errors loki4j.retry.errors|Number of failed attempts while sending batches to Loki loki4j.drop.events|Number of events dropped due to backpressure settings
+loki4j.send.errors|Number of batches not sent to Loki due to errors loki4j.retry.errors|Number of failed attempts while sending batches to Loki loki4j.drop.events|Number of events dropped due to backpressure settings loki4j.unsent.events|Current number of encoded but not yet sent events